-Before your procedure, your anaesthetist will talk with you and examine you.
+Before your procedure, the anaesthetist will talk with you and examine you.
 He or she will want to know:

-Be honest with your anaesthetist – we must have the best possible picture of you and your present conditions so that the most suitable anaesthetic can be planned.
+Be honest with the anaesthetist – we must have the best possible picture of you and your present conditions so that the most suitable anaesthetic can be planned.

 In an anaesthetised or sedated state, it is possible for stomach contents to be regurgitated and cause major breathing complications.